NULLPointerGuy/NULLPointerGuy.github.io/_posts/2016-01-18-Curved-animation-of-FAB.md

 We will split the animation into arc motion animation and circular reveal animation, the arc motion animation is achived based on the concept of [bezire curve](https://en.wikipedia.org/wiki/B%C3%A9zier_curve).
 There is also an awesome sample repo by saulmm that demonstrates curved motion of [fab](https://github.com/saulmm/Curved-Fab-Reveal-Example).<br/>
 I will give you an overview of few classes that i used from the repo.
-**1.PathPoint.java**:
+**1.PathPoint.java**:<br/>
 A class that holds information about a location and how the path should get to that location from the previous path location (if any).
-Any PathPoint holds the information for its location as well as the instructions on how to traverse the preceding interval from the previous location.
+Any PathPoint holds the information for its location as well as the instructions on how to traverse the preceding interval from the previous location.<br/>
-**2.AnimatorPath.java**:
+**2.AnimatorPath.java**:<br/>
-Class that contains the list of pathpoint objects for a given curve, also specifies type motion either discontinous move to ,straight path or curve to motions of the fab to the given point.
+Class that contains the list of pathpoint objects for a given curve, also specifies type motion either discontinous move to ,straight path or curve to motions of the fab to the given point.<br/>
-**3.PathEvaluator.java**:
+**3.PathEvaluator.java**:<br/>
 This evaluator interpolates between two PathPoint values given the value t, the proportion traveled between those points.
-The value of the interpolation depends on the operation specified by the endValue (the operation for the interval between PathPoints is always specified by the end point of that interval). basically responsible for calculating the cureved bezire path points.
+The value of the interpolation depends on the operation specified by the endValue (the operation for the interval between PathPoints is always specified by the end point of that interval). basically responsible for calculating the cureved bezire path points.<br/>

 The android co-ordinate system is such that 0,0 is on the top left corner.
 (0,MaxY) is bottom left and (maxx,maxy) bottom right and right top is (Maxx,0).